CSRD Software and Services

 Large Undertakings cont.

-Public and private EU and some non-EU companies with 2 of 3 of:
+Public and private EU and some non-EU companies with:

 €50m turnover